iterative/dvc.org/static/docs/get-started/example-versioning.md

 Here where DVC pipelines feature comes very handy and was designed for.
 We touched it briefly when we described `dvc run` and `dvc repro` at the very end.
-Next step here would be splitting the script into two steps and utilize DVC pipelines.
+The next step here would be splitting the script into two steps and utilizing DVC pipelines.
 Check this [example](/doc/get-started/example-pipeline) to get a hands-on experience with them and try to apply it here.
 Don't hesitate to join our [community](/chat) to ask any questions!